exchai93-zz/alexa_sous_chef/README.md

 As a user,
 So that I can find a recipe to cook,
-I want to search by ingredient.
+I want to search up to three ingredients.

 As a user,
 So that I can make a choice,
-I want Alexa to list the top five recipes.
+I want Alexa to list the top five available recipes.

 As a user,
 So that I can start cooking,